 The bed trapeze is also known as – an “over the bed pole”, “over bed pole hoist” and “patient over bed pole helper”.

 Bed exit alarms, pressure mats with alarms, motion sensors and pagers, call buttons and pagers, and more, can all be used to let you know when your loved one is starting to try to get out of bed.

 These will allow you to know immediately should there be a problem.

 If your loved one is happy to comply, you can get a call button and a pager, so that your elderly parent can call you for help.

-I have a long article all about all the different devices you can get for bed monitoring which you can read here.
-I discuss all the permutations which you need to be consider before you buy anything.
+I have a long article all about all the different devices you can get for bed monitoring, which you can read here.
+I discuss all the permutations which you need to be considered before you buy anything.

 Wireless baby monitors

 Intended for babies, these work perfectly well for monitoring your parent to see if they are trying to get out of bed.

 Baby monitors are particular in that they don’t require the internet or cell phone networks to send you the visual or the audio signals, meaning that there is no fancy set-up required.

 There is a sensor with camera placed in the bedroom and the caregiver carries the monitor around the home with them.
 Just be sure to check the range.